C.J. Cron Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.5 K/9, which ranks 19th in the league.
+- The Tigers pitching staff ranks 19th in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).
+- The Tigers have a 4.47 team ERA that ranks 21st among all league pitching staffs.

-- Tigers pitchers combine to surrender 102 total home runs at a rate of 1.3 per game (to rank 21st in baseball).
+- Tigers pitchers combine to surrender 102 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Boyd makes the start for the Tigers, his 16th of the season.
-He is 5-5 with a 5.70 ERA and 73 strikeouts through 71 2/3 innings pitched.
+- Manning (1-1) gets the starting nod for the Tigers in his fourth start of the season.
+He has a 4.15 ERA in 17 1/3 innings pitched, with 11 strikeouts.

-- In his most recent outing on Tuesday against the Texas Rangers, the lefty tossed two-thirds of an inning, giving up one earned run while surrendering one hit.
+- In his most recent appearance on Wednesday against the Texas Rangers, the righty tossed 5 2/3 innings, allowing two earned runs while surrendering three hits.

-- The 32-year-old has amassed a 5.70 ERA and 9.3 strikeouts per nine innings across 15 games this season, while allowing a batting average of .254 to opposing hitters.
+- In three games this season, the 25-year-old has a 4.15 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.